zojabutenko/BEERT/README.md

-## 🍺 BEERT - Beer Advisor With Bert
+## 🍺 BEERT - Beer Advisor With BERT

 ### Welcome to Beert, a neural network(s) that helps you choose a beer for an evening with just one query.
 The network can recommend  both a group and a style of the beer.